cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 You can validate whether the Load Balancer is created or not by going to the AWS Console [image]

-To access the argoCD, copy the LoadBalancer DNS and hit on your favorite browser.
+To access the argoCD, copy the LoadBalancer DNS and hit on your browser.

 You will get a warning like the below snippet.